Throughout history, men have formed tribes to provide physical security as well as social and familial benefit.

 Is there a cost for membership?

-There is a registration fee of $25 (Includes computer registration, tribe membership pin, and tribal Orientation kit) and a monthly donation of $19.95 for tribal membership.
+There is a registration fee of $25 (Includes computer registration, tribe membership pin, and tribal Orientation kit) and monthly dues of $29.00 for tribal membership.
 However, the Tribe does not turn down men who are unable to pay.
 New members who claim financial difficulty may request a sponsor to help support them with their monthly donation.
 There may be additional costs for optional events.
 Kyngs are expected to build and support their tribe and each other.

 The Tribe and Women